-Evaluating the Darcy-Weisbach equation provides insight into factors affecting the head loss in a pipeline.
+Evaluating the Darcy-Weisbach equation provides insight into factors affecting head loss in a pipeline.

 - Consider that the length of the pipe or channel is doubled, the resulting frictional head loss will double.

-- At constant flow rate and pipe length, the head loss is inversely proportional to the 4th power of diameter (for laminar flow), and thus reducing the pipe diameter by half increases the head loss by a factor of 16.
-This is a very significant increase in head loss, and shows why larger diameter pipes lead to much smaller pumping power requirements.
+- At constant flow rate and pipe length, the head loss is inversely proportional to the 4th power of diameter (for laminar flow).
+Thus, reducing the pipe diameter by half increases the head loss by a factor of 16.
+This is a significant increase in head loss and shows why larger diameter pipes lead to much smaller pumping power requirements.

 - Since the head loss is roughly proportional to the square of the flow rate, then if the flow rate is doubled, the head loss increases by a factor of four.

-- The head loss is reduced by half (for laminar flow) when the viscosity of the fluid is reduced by half.
+- The head loss is reduced by half (for laminar flow) when the fluid’s viscosity is reduced by half.

-With the exception of the Darcy friction factor, each of these terms (the flow velocity, the hydraulic diameter, the length of a pipe) can be easily measured.
+Except for the Darcy friction factor, each of these terms (the flow velocity, the hydraulic diameter, the length of a pipe) can be easily measured.
 The Darcy friction factor takes the fluid properties of density and viscosity into account, along with the pipe roughness.
-This factor may be evaluated by the use of various empirical relations, or it may be read from published charts (e.g. Moody chart).
+This factor may be evaluated using various empirical relations or read from published charts (e.g.,, Moody chart).